ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 ### Linux Mint 20.1

-Mint 20.1 installs almost as well as the recommended Ubuntu 20.04.3, using the 32-bit EFI boot file trick.
+Mint 20.1 installs the same as Ubuntu 20.04.3, using the 32-bit EFI boot file trick.
 There are two caveats:

 1. While Ubuntu Live USB automatically boots into "Try Ubuntu" after a few seconds, Mint does not.
 You'll therefore need a physical keyboard (just to press Enter once during first boot!)
 If that's not possible for you, you can work around it by opening `<usb stick>:\boot\grub\grub.cfg` on the computer you used to make it, and add the line `GRUB_TIMEOUT=5`.
 2. See the note above on [Other Desktop Environments](#otherdes) regarding Cinnamon and MATE.